rosswilson/turret/README.md

 - Defence against timing attacks when comparing password hashes
 - Issuing of a Single Sign On token (JWT), signed with a private key

+### Authorization Code Flow

+- Issuing an Auth Code if the user is signed in
+- Redirects to Sign In page if user is not signed in
+- Persists Auth Code to database, referencing the user that it belongs to

 ## Getting Started

 Clone the repo: